-An annuity or a life insurance policy is a long-term financial contract, and consumers who wish to make a good decision can help themselves choose well by consulting a third part rating service in order to make an informed buying decision.
+An annuity or a life insurance policy is a long-term financial contract, and consumers who wish to make a right decision can help themselves choose well by consulting a third party rating service to make an informed buying decision.

-Rating companies which evaluate insurance companies are Standard & Poor’s, Fitch Rating, Weiss Ratings and A.M.
+Rating companies which evaluate insurance companies are Standard & Poor’s, Fitch Rating, Weiss Ratings, and A.M.
 Best Co and others.
 The ratings measure the insurance company’s ability to pay claims and other obligations.
-Ratings can range between AAA+ to F (failure or insolvency) and many insurance companies promote their ratings as a sign of their strength.
-While ratings can be helpful in the decision process it is very important to know just what the definition of the rating actually can be.
+Ratings can range between AAA+ to F (failure or insolvency), and many insurance companies promote their ratings as a sign of their strength.
+While ratings can be helpful in the decision process, it is vital to know just what the definition of the rating actually can be.
 This is important because the ratings of one company never compare to the rating system of another rating company.
 The systems are not uniform and not comparable.

-Moody’s Investor Service’s top rating is also “AAA Extremely Strong” but Moody’s rating signifies that “market conditions are unlikely to affect a fundamentally strong position”.
-While Standard and Poor’s uses “AAA Extremely Strong” as their top rating.
-They use it to mean just what Fitch does, that a company is “very unlikely to be affected by adverse market conditions.”
+Moody’s Investor Service’s top rating is also “AAA Extremely Strong,” but Moody’s rating signifies that “market conditions are unlikely to affect a fundamentally strong position.”
+While Standard and Poor’s uses “AAA Extremely Strong” as their top rating, they use it to mean just what Fitch does, that a company is “doubtful to be affected by adverse market conditions.”

-Many variables are part of an third party rating agency’s decision of determination regarding credit ratings, but the ratings agency bases its rating, in most basic terms, can the company meet its financial obligations.
+Many variables are part of a third-party rating agency’s decision of determination regarding credit ratings, but the rating agency bases its rating, in most basic terms, can the company meet its financial obligations.
 Balance sheet categories including cash accounts, equities and bonds are all compared against long-term obligations.
-The ratings agency reviews the company’s history and track record including the past history of claim payments.
+The rating agency reviews the company’s history and track record including the history of claim payments.

 Each State Department of Insurance (DOI) requires a certain level of financial stability.
-Each DOI maintains the financial responsibility of any company domiciled within their state.
+Each DOI maintains the fiscal responsibility of any company domiciled within their state.
 Each DOI depends on each other state DOI to provide some level of oversight into the operations of insurance companies domiciled in their specific state.
-While each state maintains a level of guarantees for the solvency of an annuity or a life insurance policy, their underlying guarantee should not be the only factor in making a choice of an insurance company.
-Ratings are important and should be a major part of the decision process.
+While each state maintains a level of guarantees for the solvency of an annuity or a life insurance policy, its underlying guarantee should not be the only factor in choosing an insurance company.
+Ratings are important and should be a significant part of the decision process.